jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 </html>
 ```

-Then click the cloud button with an up arrow in the right corner.
+Then click the `cloud` button (a cloud with an up arrow in the upper right corner of the page).

 > If you want to see your page online simply click the up arrow box next to the
-web address and it will launch the new site in another tab.
+web address and it will show the web page in another tab.

-# Congrats!
+# Congratulations!
 You have created your first web site, click the next link to keep going!

 [Index](.) | [Next](story)